EdwinTSalcedo/CUBITAL/README.md

 The pretrained serialized models for this pipeline are placed in `edge/models`, while their detailed implementations are located in `notebooks`.

 <a id="citation"></a>
-# 4. Citation
+## 4. Citation

-If you find *CUBITAL* useful in your project, please consider to cite the following paper:
+If you find *CUBITAL* useful in your project, please consider citing the following paper:

 ```
 @inproceedings{salcedo2023,